krzysztofkadela/MachosTakeaway/README.md

 ## Bugs Detected:
 #### [Menu](#features)

- - **Issue with Edit Comment**:
-  Need to be added !!!!!!!!!!
-   **Resolution**:
-  Nedd to be added.

- - **Issue with Reservation Date Input**:
+ ### **Issue with Reservation Date Input**:
-  During the initial testing phase of the reservation functionality, it was discovered that the system allowed users to make reservations for past dates.
+  * During the initial testing phase of the reservation functionality, it was discovered that the system allowed users to make reservations for past dates.
 This posed a significant concern as it would lead to confusion and inaccuracies in reservation management.

-   **Resolution**:
+  *  **Resolution**:
     The validation logic in the `ReservationForm` was updated to ensure that users cannot select a past date when trying to make a reservation.
 Now, only future dates are permitted for booking, enhancing the user experience and maintaining the integrity of reservations.

+  ### **Edit Comment Issue 1**

+  * Description:

+      When a user attempted to edit a comment, instead of updating the existing comment, the system created a new comment entry, leaving the old one unchanged.
+This led to duplicated comments and confusion.

+  * Expected Behavior:

+     The existing comment should be updated in place, not duplicated.

+  * Root Cause:

+     The edit_comment view was not using the instance parameter in the form, so Django treated the form submission as a new comment instead of an update.

+  * Resolution:

+     The edit_comment view was updated to pass the existing comment instance into the form:

+     ```
+     python

+     form = CustomerCommentForm(request.POST, instance=comment)

+     ```

+  ### **Edit Comment Issue 2**

+  * Description:

+    When a user edits an existing comment, the comment is automatically re-approved even if it was previously pending.
+This bypasses the intended moderation process for non-admin users.

+  * Expected Behavior:

+    Edited comments by regular users should be marked as is_approved = False and re-submitted for approval after modification.

+  * Root Cause:

+    The edit_comment view was missing logic to reset the is_approved field for non-superusers.

+  * Resolution:

+    The following fix was applied in views.py under the edit_comment function:

+    ```
+    python

+    if not request.user.is_superuser:
+    updated_comment.is_approved = False

+    ```

 ## Unfixed Bugs:
   * All detected bugs have been fixed.